Necchi Supernova Julia – Demo and Review

-I did a video on this machine.
-I gloss over all of the features of the machine.
-I've done several more videos on the Supernova Julia.
-I've had requests for more videos so be sure to check the link out as it will always be growing.
-I don't know if I could ever cover in depth all of this machine.
+I gloss over all of the features of the machine in this video.
+I’ve done several more videos on the Supernova Julia that go a little bit more into detail.
+I’ve had requests for more videos so be sure to check the link out as it will always be growing.
+I don’t know if I could ever cover in depth all of this machine.
 If you are a Necchi fan be sure to check out all my Necchi sewing machine information.

 Never miss a post from The Quilting Room sign up now to get new posts delivered to your inbox each morning!
 You can also find me on Facebook, Facebook Group, Twitter, G+, YouTube, Instagram, Craftsy and Amazon.